sudarshangrdy/aws-eks-kubernetes-masterclass/05-Kubernetes-Important-Concepts-for-Application-Deployments/05-05-Kubernetes-Namespaces/05-05-02-Namespaces-LimitRange-default/README.md

         cpu: "300m" # If not specified default it will take from whatever specified in limits.default.cpu
       type: Container
 ```
+This is add restriction to all the containers including init container

 ## Step-03: Update all k8s manifest with namespace
 - Update all files from 02 to 08 with `namespace: dev3` in top metadata section in folder `kube-manifests/02-Declarative`